Bachelor of Fine Arts in Art

 The BA in Art History degree first introduces students to the general principles of art through survey courses and then advances students to specialized study of ancient through contemporary periods in various artistic traditions.

-Bachelor of Arts or Bachelor of Science in Fashion Design and Merchandising
+Bachelor of Arts or Bachelor of Science in Design and Merchandising

 Both of these degrees provide students the opportunity to combine a fine arts education with technical preparation in the professional fields of apparel design or fashion merchandising.